fotahub/fotahub-device-sdk-esp32/docs/getting-started/tinyml.md

 ## Overview

 Deep neural networks have gained fame for their capability to process visual information.
 In the past few years, they have become a key component of many computer vision applications.
 With that being said, the TinyML models used in this example fall under the computer vision shadow as well.
-The goal is to make an initial deployment of a cat detection model on the ESP-EYE, and then over-the-air update it to a human face detection model.
+The goal is to make an initial deployment of a cat detection model on an ESP32-based device with a built-in camera, and then over-the-air update it to a human face detection model.

 ## Operating principle
 The device listens for a TinyML model update info string to be sent over the serial port.
 It is expected to consist of the new model version the device should be updated to, followed by a ':' separator and the checksum or signature of the new model version: